EU's encryption proposal vs UK's plan to tackle terror

 Fear, terror and technology

-With four terrorist incidents in the country over the last four months, the British government and intelligence agencies are under pressure to explain why it was unable to thwart the attacks.
-It blames technology.
+With four terrorist incidents in the country over the last four months, the British government and intelligence agencies are under pressure to explain why they were unable to thwart the attacks.
+They blame technology.

 "As the nature of the threat we face becomes more complex, more fragmented, more hidden, especially online, the strategy needs to keep up," she said, calling for more online regulations.

-Prime Minister Theresa May has long been in favor for of increasing the UK's surveillance powers, introducing two bills nicknamed the "Snooper's Charter".
+May has long been in favor of increasing the UK's surveillance powers, introducing two bills nicknamed the "Snooper's Charter."
 The second of these bills, the Investigatory Powers Act, passed into law under her own leadership of the country.

 The Prime Minister wants the internet to be weak and penetrable, say her critics.
 They also claim she is using this issue right now to reinforce her own image as "strong and stable" -- her slogan during the recent election campaign.